Are Daily Standups Inefficient?

 Fosters Accountability

 Standup meetings give a sense of accountability and ownership to team members.
 It is because they share their progress and commitments with other members.
+Team members are supposed to take ownership of their tasks and deliverables, ensuring they fulfill their responsibilities as expected.
 Hence, it encourages them to meet their obligations and deliver results on time.

 Time Management